-Another way your mindset might be hindered is maybe you are relatively on the younger side, say 20’s to early 30’s and finances is just not a priority to you.
+Another way your mindset might be hindered is maybe you are relatively on the younger side, say 20’s to early 30’s and your financial education is just not a priority to you.
 The “I’ll worry about it later” mentality creeps in because you have time on your side.

-Whatever it is, your understanding of personal finances and dedication to get it under control has to start with the right mentality.
+Whatever it is, your understanding of personal finances and dedication to managing money has to start with the right mentality.
 Otherwise, it won’t be a priority to you nor will you dedicate time to learning.

 I unfortunately can’t give you the magic “aha!” moment or steps to get on the right mental path.
 We are all unique in what works.

 Hopefully, the section about mindset made sense and did not come off has some “self-help” preaching.
 My intent is really to ingrain that mindset is the first key ingredient to determine your success with teaching yourself about money.